 Snake-bark maples have fabulous vertical stripes tracing the bark, created as the trunk expands.
 Normally the bark is an attractive silvery green, but you can also grow cultivars like 'Erythrocladum' and 'Winter Gold' that have warmer, golden-coloured bark.

 The gleaming, usually white bark of birch trees is always a cheering sight, especially when set against a colourful backdrop.
 Betula utilis var. jacquemontii is a popular choice for its particularly white bark, but there are many more options.
 Betula albosinensis var. septentrionalis has bark in shades of mahogany, pink and white, while that of Betula ermanii is a creamy gold tone.
 Betula dahurica has very striking, intensely flaky bark.

 As its common name suggests, the paperbark maple has endlessly peeling bark in a rich shade of chestnut brown.
 The branches have a lovely, spreading habit and in autumn the foliage turns a vivid shade of red before the leaves fall.

 The Tibetan cherry, Prunus serrula, bears shiny, red-brown bark that slowly peels away.
 When the sun shines on the exposed trunk, it illuminates any papery fragments of bark still attached to the tree to beautiful effect.

 Monkey puzzle tree

-Monkey puzzles are long-lived trees with a trunk that is covered in small leaves arranged in a mesmerising spiral.
-As the trunk ages and lower branches are lost, ‘eye’ holes remain where they once emerged from.
+Monkey puzzle (Araucaria araucana) is a long-lived tree with a trunk that is covered in small leaves arranged in a mesmerising spiral.
+As the trunk ages and lower branches are lost, 'eye' holes remain where they once emerged from.